Black Hole - Neutron Star and Binary Neutron Star Mergers from Population III and II stars: Methods

-According to the prescriptions in \sevn, depending on the final carbon-oxygen (CO) core mass ($M_{\rm CO,f}$), a star can form a white dwarf ($M_{\rm CO,f}<1.38\,\rm M_{\odot}$), undergo electron-capture supernova and form a neutron star ($1.38\le M_{\rm CO,f}<1.44\,\rm M_{\odot}$; \citealp{giacobbo2019}), or a core-collapse supernova and form either a neutron star or a BH (CCSN; $M_{\rm CO,f}\ge 1.44\,\rm M_{\odot}$).
-For CCSNe, we adopt the rapid formalism by \cite{fryer2012}, according to which if $6\le M_{\rm CO,f}<7\,\rm M_{\odot}$ or $M_{\rm CO,f}\ge 11\,\rm M_{\odot}$, the star will collapse directly into a BH.
+According to the prescriptions in \sevn, depending on the final carbon-oxygen (CO) core mass ($M_{\rm CO,f}$), a star can form a white dwarf ($M_{\rm CO,f}<1.38\,\rm M_{\odot}$), undergo electron-capture supernova (SN), and form a neutron star ($1.38\le M_{\rm CO,f}<1.44\,\rm M_{\odot}$; \citealp{giacobbo2019}), or undergo core-collapse SN and form either a neutron star or a BH (CCSN; $M_{\rm CO,f}\ge 1.44\,\rm M_{\odot}$).
+For CCSNe, we adopted the rapid formalism by \cite{fryer2012}, according to which if $6\le M_{\rm CO,f}<7\,\rm M_{\odot}$ or $M_{\rm CO,f}\ge 11\,\rm M_{\odot}$, the star will collapse directly into a BH.
 As a consequence of the adopted CCSN model, neutron star masses fall between $1.19$ and $2\,\msun$, and a lower mass gap between $2$ and $5\,\msun$ naturally emerges.
-Given the lack of a predictive model for the mass function of neutron stars able to match the masses of Galactic neutron stars \citep{sgalletta2023}, we do not include neutron star masses in our analysis, for both Pop.~III and Pop.~II progenitors.
+Given the lack of a predictive model for the mass function of neutron stars able to match the masses of Galactic neutron stars \citep{vigna_gomez2018, sgalletta2023}, we do not include neutron star masses in our analysis, for both Pop.~III and Pop.~II progenitors.

-For (pulsational) pair-instability supernovae, we used the fitting formulas reported by \cite{mapelli2020} and based on the simulations by \cite{woosley2017}.
-If the pre-supernova He-core mass of a star, $M_{\rm He,f}$, is between 32 and 64 $\msun$, it undergoes pulsational pair-instability.
-A pair-instability supernova is triggered for $64\le M_{\rm He,f} \le 135\,\msun$.
+For (pulsational) pair-instability SNe, we used the fitting formulas reported by \cite{mapelli2020} and based on the simulations by \cite{woosley2017}.
+If the pre-SN He-core mass of a star, $M_{\rm He,f}$, is between 32 and 64 $\msun$, it undergoes pulsational pair-instability.
+A pair-instability SN is triggered for $64\le M_{\rm He,f} \le 135\,\msun$.
 Above $135\,\msun$, the star collapses directly to a BH as a consequence of photodisintegration \citep{woosley2017,spera2017,renzo2020}.